 Goa is not really a year-round destination.
 In fact, the monsoon rains force much of the region into hibernation for the summer months.
 This is true for much of the country and carefully choosing when to go to India is quite important.

 The best time to party in Goa is anytime between November and March.
 Holidays like Christmas, New Year, Russian Christmas and Holi are especially lively when the whole strip around the beaches pretty much turns into a 24/7 party-a-thon.
+In fact, if you want pure atmosphere, it’s one of the best places in the world to visit in December.

 After Holi, one of the most important festivals in India, things begin to wind down a bit and the foreigners start to go home as the state heats up.
 Still, there is enough to keep visitors busy until at least Mid-April or Easter (whichever comes first).